 Though almost everyone nowadays is aware of this technique, when it was first introduced, many users fell victim to these scammers and had thousands of dollars stolen.
 Pharming, however, is when you are redirected to a replicated website of a well-known platform to input your information in order to access your pre-existing profile but instead, they steal the data you have blindly placed into their illegitimate website and exploit it to their own benefit.

 How to stay safe from these risks:

-People have to know that what is the risk associated with smart technology and also know the solution.
+People have to know that what is the risks associated with smart technology and also know the solutions.

 Download security apps :

 There are many security apps that are dedicated to the protection of their users from hackers and malicious activity.
 Be careful not to download any unauthenticated software as it could backfire on you and steal your valuable data stored on your devices.
 Also, make sure to keep it up to date to stay immune to any new tactics of hacking.